geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 Yeah.

 ##### **Geohot** [[00:40:54](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2454)]
 Like, we should move away from Python.
-We should basically use a tiny grad function to do the update, and then JIT that tiny grad function.
+We should basically use a tinygrad function to do the update, and then JIT that tinygrad function.

 ##### **Geohot** [[00:41:03](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2463)]
 Then that should be really fast.
 Yeah, that's probably a solution.